Sylvia D. Lucas is a freelance writer and a believer in the following of bliss, as long as it’s not at the expense of others.

 I learned not to have such unrealistic expectations of adults – including myself – and I did my best, when it was appropriate, to try to help people get past their stereotypes when I witnessed unfair characterizations being made of either sex.

-Any lessons learnt during this time?
+Any lessons learned during this time?

 If anything, it was that I still have a lot to learn.
 But I also learned that I’ve experienced things in my own life that I can use to teach others who also still have things to learn.